surma/surma.dev/content/things/portrait-mode.md

 The reverse works as well: Rays that enter the lens by crossing the focal point when exit the lens parallel to the lens axis.
 This rule is surprisingly powerful and will allow us to figure a whole lot of interesting facts.

+> **Note:** You’ll notice that lenses with a short focal length are anything but thin.
+We’ll still pretend that they fall into the “thin lens” category for the remainder of this article.

 Light in real life is barely ever parallel, but rather radiating out into all directions.
 More specifically, apart from a few notable exceptions (like mirrors), every material reflects the light that it is hit by evenly into all directions.
 Let’s imagine we have a point that sends light rays into all directions and we put it on one side of our lens.
 Considering that people were able to take pictures with these simple lenses, there has to be a place on the other side of the lens where all the light rays geet focused back into a single point.

 While there will be light rays hitting every part of our lens, we only need to focus on two of them to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
 We know how these rays will behave and they will (most likely) also intersect on the _other_ side of the lens.
 And where these two lines cross, all other rays will intersect as well.